Very excited to be part of the Enquiry Zone!

 I have a BSc (Hons) in Anatomy and then I decided to do an MSc in Bioengineering.
 This lead me to do a PhD in Tissue Engineering

-I worked in a chemist and a concert hall during my studies and have been working as a research scientist ever since.
+I worked in a chemist and a concert hall during my studies and worked as a research scientist ever until 2014.
+I moved to my current job then where I teach at a University and also run my own research lab.

 My research is all about finding ways to make cells form tissues in the lab so that we could some day replace bits of the body that don’t work anymore.
 In particular, I am interested in growing tendons and ligaments – these are special tissues that hold our bones and muscles together!
 If our tendons and ligaments are damaged then we can find simple things like walking, running and even standing difficult and very painful.
 Unlike bones, that will usually heal after a few weeks, tendons and ligaments don’t heal very well at all and can cause lots of problems for people who have injured them.
 Maybe you have heard of a footballer “tearing a ligament?” – this can often mean they have to give up football forever!
 It is my job to find ways to grow them a new ligament, maybe even using their own cells.